 So, not one to be deterred by a simple “that’s not possible” from, arguably, more knowledgeable people than me – read the hotel receptionist and everyone online who’s ever been to Sicily – I signed up to BlaBlaCar and found a ride to Segesta.

-Starting at 8 am, we – my mother and I – jumped in a car with Alessio who was going to work in Trapani and dropped us off at the front gate of Segesta.
+Starting at 8 am, we – my mother and I – jumped in a car with Alessio who was going to work in Trapani and dropped us off at the front gate of the archeological site.

 WE MADE IT!
-Which was only one half of the problem, as we had no plans when it came to how we would get out of the archaeological site and back to Palermo, or anywhere with a café, at least.
+Which was only one half of the problem, as we had no plans when it came to how we would get out of Segesta and back to Palermo, or somewhere with at least a café.

 Segesta is beautiful, breathtaking even in the torrential rain.
-Granted we might have made it harder on ourselves by not taking the shuttle bus up to the theatre and agora and instead walking in the blowing wind blowing and pouring rain but we had the temple all to ourselves.
+Granted, we might have made it harder on ourselves by not taking the shuttle bus up to the theatre and agora, deciding instead to walk in the blowing wind and pouring rain, but we had the temple all to ourselves.
 We got drenched but it was absolutely worth it.

 It was, all in all, a very satisfying day.
 We got to see a lot of amazing things, Segesta will definitely be a highlight of this trip and we even checked out a “bonus” city, Trapani, which was not planned in the slightest but was worth a visit for its superb churches and palazzi.